reverendx/interviewPrep/README.md

 ## Table of Contents in this repo.
 Folder | Description | Usage
 :-- | :--: | :--: |
-[Leetcode's 75](url) | Key factors to consider and _remember_ when solving each problem. + _my_ solution. | Pick a problem, instead of trying to memorize my terrible code go through the _notes_ section and try it for yourself.
+[Leetcode's 75](https://github.com/reverendx/interviewPrep/tree/main/Leet75s) | Key factors to consider and _remember_ when solving each problem. + _my_ solution. | Pick a problem, instead of trying to memorize my terrible code go through the _notes_ section and try it for yourself.
 My recommendation would be to _at least_ try to solve a problem a day.🥇
-[Downloads](url) | Important resources to reference quite frequently. | Either [clone the whole repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or just download the file you need.
+[Resources](url) | Important resources to download and reference frequently. | Either [clone the whole repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or just download the file you need.
-[Bookmarks](url) | Important websites to reference frequently. | **How to import bookmarks for** [Chrome](https://support.google.com/chrome/answer/96816?hl=en) and [Firefox](https://support.mozilla.org/en-US/kb/import-bookmarks-html-file)
+[Bookmarks](https://github.com/reverendx/interviewPrep/tree/main/Bookmarks) | Important websites to reference frequently. | **How to import bookmarks for** [Chrome](https://support.google.com/chrome/answer/96816?hl=en) and [Firefox](https://support.mozilla.org/en-US/kb/import-bookmarks-html-file)

 ## Subject refresher guide.
 Subject | Critcal | Reload